weihan1/transientangelo/README.md

 ```
 python launch.py --config <CONFIG_PATH> --gpu <GPU_ID> --train dataset.scene=<SCENE> dataset.num_views=<NUM_VIEWS>
 ```
 Two main configs: `transient-neuralangelo-blender.yaml` and `transient-neuralangelo-captured.yaml` are our configs for the simulated and captured dataset, respectively.
 On the low photon experiments, please use the `transient-neuralangelo-blender{PHOTON_LEVEL}.yaml` and `transient-neuralangelo-captured{PHOTON_LEVEL}.yaml`.
-In the current code base, evaluation will follow immediately after training.
+In the current code base, evaluation will follow immediately after training (or by pressing CTRL+C).

 For multi-gpu training, you can specify multiple gpu ids.